Canon's best all-purpose lenses

 |

-The Sigma 30mm f/1.4 DC DN Contemporary is an interesting lens for those looking for a bright, compact lens.
-With a maximum aperture of f/1.4, this lens is ideal for shooting in low light or creating strong blurring effects.
+The Sigma 30mm f/1.4 DC DN Contemporary is an interesting lens for those looking for a bright, compact prime.
+With a maximum aperture of f/1.4, this lens is ideal for shooting in low light or creating strong background blur.

-In terms of build construction, the metal body is solid and of good quality.
-Its light weight and compact dimensions make it a lightweight lens that’s easy to carry.
-The optical performance is remarkable.
-There is very little distortion or vignetting.
+In terms of build quality, the lens feels solid and well made.
+Its light weight and compact dimensions make it easy to carry.
+Optical performance is very good overall, especially for a lens in this price range.
+Distortion and vignetting remain manageable.

-Sharpness is excellent from f/1.4, although chromatic aberrations can be visible.
+Sharpness is already strong from f/1.4, although chromatic aberrations can be visible.
 However, the lens does a good job of controlling flare and ghosting, producing images with good contrast.
-Bokeh is smooth and pleasant, perfect for creative renderings.
+Bokeh is smooth and pleasant, perfect for creative images.

-In terms of use, this lens is ideal for street photography, portraits and indoor scenes.
-The autofocus and minimum focusing distance of 30 cm make for interesting close-ups.
-However, it is not tropicalised, which limits its use outdoors in difficult conditions.
+In terms of use, this lens is ideal for street photography, portraits, and indoor scenes.
+Autofocus and the 30 cm minimum focusing distance make it possible to capture interesting close-ups.
+However, it is not weather-sealed, which limits its use outdoors in difficult conditions.

 Here’s a table showing the characteristics of these last two lenses.
 I hope it helps you make your choice!